 While there is a compelling reason for Eivor to go to Ireland but, it feels rushed.
 It doesn’t feel like going to Ireland and creating an alliance there is a necessary step.
 However, it’s hardly anything to complain about.

-The Order of the Ancients was more of a side activity in the main game and The Children of Danu works in the same way.
-However, there is a greater emphasis on tracking down The Children of Danu and eliminating them as Children of Danu is the main focus of the DLC.
-Players have to track and assassinate certain members of The Children of Danu to progress the main story.
+The Order of the Ancients was more of a side activity in the main game and The Children of Danu works similarly.
+However, there is a greater emphasis on tracking down The Children of Danu, and eliminating them as Children of Danu is the main focus of the DLC.
+Players must track and assassinate certain The Children of Danu members to progress the main story.
 Not only that, finding and reading the clues is crucial as they reveal important details.

 These druids have hallucinogens which makes Eivor believe that they have mystical powers.
-They dance around and move at the speed of light and use elemental attacks like fire and poison.
+They dance around, move at the speed of light, and use elemental attacks like fire and poison.